Skip to content

 United States

-The Pentagon notified Congress on 26 March of its intent to divert $750 million from the PURL programme (Partnership for Ukraine Resilient Logistics), a NATO fund earmarked for Ukrainian arms procurement, to restock American inventories depleted by the Iran war 1.
-Officials are also considering redirecting actual weapons, including air defence interceptors, from Ukraine to the Middle East.
+Pentagon notified Congress on 26 March of plans to divert $750 million from the NATO PURL programme to restock US inventories depleted by the Iran war, with officials also considering redirecting actual weapons including air defence interceptors from Ukraine to the Middle East.

 Britain authorised naval interdiction of sanctioned Russian tankers in UK waters, converting a 34-kilometre strait into the most enforceable maritime sanction of the war.